sieis/clc-verses/README.md

 ## Description

 This project is a simple web application designed to help users memorize Bible verses.
-It's specifically tailored for the Christian Life Community (CLC) 2-Year All-In Curriculum.
+It's specifically tailored for the [Christ Led Communities'](https://www.clchq.org/) (CLC) 2-Year All-In Curriculum.
 The application displays memory verses from the curriculum, allowing users to select different Bible versions (ESV, NIV, and NASB) to aid in their memorization.

 ## Features